ARA1001 : Stuff: living in a material world

 Group Project Research paper

-The aims of the research paper will be to enable the students to collaborate on a project in small groups in order to explore an assemblage, an artefact type, or the concept of artefact biography.
+The aims of the research paper will be to enable the students to collaborate on a project in small groups in order to explore an assemblage or artefact type.

 All Erasmus students at Newcastle University are expected to do the same assessment as students registered for a degree.